Himesh-Codes/FindVideoGame/README.md

   npm install / npm i
   npm run dev (to run local server)

+### Scripts

+- We can add the basic script, for `Vite` based react app.

+           "scripts": {
+                  "dev": "vite",
+                  "start": "vite",
+                  "build": "tsc && vite build",
+                  "lint": "eslint . --ext ts,tsx --report-unused-disable-directives --max-warnings 0",
+                  "preview": "vite preview"
+            }

+- Custom scripts we can add, like in above I added `start`.
+- Inorder to run script we can do command: `npm run <script item>`.

 ## Project structure

 - node_modules: all third party libraries are installed.